Key contractual terms

 If you have a smart meter we will use your consumption data at the level and for the purposes you have either consented to (half hourly) have not opted out of (daily) or we are legally permitted to use your data for (monthly) billing and regulatory purposes, or to resolve a query or a complaint or if we think your meter has been damaged or compromised in some way.

 If you have signed up to a Green Deal plan we will use your information to carry out initial validation and verification checks.
 We will also use your information to collect your Green Deal charges.

 The legal bases for doing so

 Data protection laws require that where we process your personal data we must satisfy at least one set condition for processing.
-We have referred to these as the legal bases for processing and they along with the purposes we process your personal data for under those bases are set out in the document with the heading “Using your personal information” (provided with your Terms and Conditions) or at npower.com/terms (as applicable).
+We have referred to these as the legal bases for processing and they along with the purposes we process your personal data for under those bases are set out in the document with the heading “Using your personal information” (provided with your terms and conditions).
 In some cases you may have the right to opt out of certain processing where we are unable to demonstrate we have an overriding interest in continuing to do so.

 Who we share it with

 We may share information with other members of the npower group of companies, with agents acting on our behalf (who help us provide our products and services to you), our professional advisors, with organisations like social services or medical agencies if we believe you may need extra help and with relevant industry organisations for agreed industry processes.
 If required we may share it with organisations like Ofgem or as part of a governmental data sharing initiatives.